Updated on: July 18, 2021

 If you were negotiating the price of a home or your salary, you wouldn't expect the person on the other side of the table to just smile and agree to your number without research to back it up.
 When it comes to purchasing a used car, the same rules apply.

-Before you head to the dealer, seek out pricing guidance online from a reputable third party for the specific vehicle you want to buy—CarGurus estimates an Instant Market Value (IMV) for almost every listing.
+Before you head to the car dealer, seek out pricing guidance online from a reputable third party for the specific vehicle you want to buy—CarGurus estimates an Instant Market Value (IMV) for almost every listing.
 Bring your research to the dealer and ask why the sale price is so much higher than the IMV.
-Don’t be surprised or argue if the dealer tells you that shoppers always spend more than the values found online.
+Don’t be surprised or argue if the dealership's sales manager tells you that car buyers always spend more than the values found online.
 Just point out a few similar cars in your area priced closer to the number you have in mind.

 If the dealer can't explain the added value you're getting for the extra cost, you may want to move on—perhaps toward one of the other cars you identified.